Community Services Program

-2019: Tax Assistance Program moves to the Griffith Building, a Safe Parking Pilot Program is launched in April 2019 with two host sites.
+2019:: Tax Assistance Program moves to the Griffith Building, a Safe Parking Pilot Program is launched in April 2019 with two host sites.
 Piloted financial literacy support with Metropolitan Family Services; Started coordinating a Beaverton Point-in-Time Count with local volunteers; Funded county-wide street outreach services to people experiencing homelessness.

 2018: First full season of the Beaverton Winter Shelter; City provides support to Family Promise of Beaverton and host families for two weeks in the fall at the Beaverton Community Center, Program Support Specialist added to support additional programming; Funded a community outreach worker based out of the Beaverton City Library.

 2017: Beaverton Winter Shelter opens in partnership with Just Compassion of East Washington County; Permanent Program Coordinator position created for Community Services

 2016: Community Services Program created in the Mayor’s Office, centralizing several existing programs that support social service activities including the Tax Assistance Program (started in 2012), Social Service Funding Grants, and charity drives